FirstHandScientist/genhmm/src/timit-preprocessor/README.md

 $ make convert
 $ make -j 4
 ```

 Note 1: noisy `.wav` files will be created alongside timit clean ones.

 Note 2: In case of errors, display the remaining steps:
 ```bash
 $ make -n
 ```
-and debug them one by one.
+and try to debug them one by one.

-For serious problems you can always contact us in the issue section.
+Note 3: For serious problems you can always contact us in the [issues](https://github.com/FirstHandScientist/gm_hmm/issues) section.

 ### License
 BSD 3-Clause License (2017), Jun-You Liu